kxxdev/Alma-Discord-Bot/README.md

 _Remember to update the `tokens.json` file accordingly before running the bot in each environment._

 _Attention!
 The bot operates only for the guild specified in `GUILD_ID` in the `tokens.json` file!
-It will not work in other guilds!_
+It will not work in other guilds!
+The bot is being developed exclusively for the "AXEL" guild.
+You can run and use it in your own guilds at your own discretion.
+The bot is not for sale._